bondeje/peggy/examples/csv/README.md

 ASTNode * [name of build action](Production *, Parser *, ASTNode *);
 ```

 The `Production` passed to the build_action is the production that triggered the build action.
 The `Parser` is the parser itself, and the `ASTNode` is the node representing the result of the definition of the production.
-If no build_action is specified, there is a "build_action_default" that will handle the node.
+If no build_action is specified, there is a `build_action_default` that will handle the node.

 The csv production itself is defined as a sequence (indicated by the higher priority ',' separator) of a list of 'record's delimited by 'crlf' denoted by the "crlf.record" subrule and finally any amount of 'crlf' or 'whitespace'; 'or' indicated by the choice operator '|'.
 In the case of csvs, the crlf sequence (later defined by the '\r\n' string literal) is explicitly not 'whitespace':